Chalarangelo/30-seconds-of-code/README.md

 // Example B:
 document.querySelector('#someElement').innerHTML = 'Hello';
-longRunningFunction(); // the browser will not update the HTML until this has finished defer(longRunningFunction); // the browser will update the HTML then run the function
+longRunningFunction(); //Browser will not update the HTML until this has finished defer(longRunningFunction); // Browser will update the HTML then run the function
 ```

 </details>